AngangGuo/blog/content/posts/2020/Tips - Label Printer.md

 **Solution:**
-You need to change the printer default settings instead of printer preference settings.
+You need to change the printer **DEFAULT** settings instead of printer preference settings.

 ![E-4205 Properties](/images/2020/E-4205A_Properties.JPG)